Guelph Nighthawks

 The Guelph Nighthawks were a Canadian professional basketball team based in Guelph, Ontario, Canada, that competed in the Canadian Elite Basketball League.
 The team played home games at the Sleeman Centre.

 History

 On June 12, 2018, it was announced that the team would be called the Guelph Nighthawks.
-Guelph joins Hamilton Honey Badgers, Edmonton Stingers, Niagara River Lions, Saskatchewan Rattlers, and Fraser Valley Bandits as one of the six original franchises for the inaugural season of the CEBL.
+Guelph joined the Hamilton Honey Badgers, Edmonton Stingers, Niagara River Lions, Saskatchewan Rattlers, and Fraser Valley Bandits as one of the six original franchises for the inaugural season of the CEBL.

 On August 17, 2022, it was announced that the team will be relocating to Calgary, Alberta for the 2023 CEBL season.